carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 CyclisticTripData$day_of_week <- weekdays(as.Date(CyclisticTripData$started_at))
 ```

-Now, a closer look at data in the new columns is teaken to check for consistency and meaning on values.
+Now, a closer look at data in the new columns is taken to check for consistency and meaning on values.

 ```
 # check the values on column 'day_of_week' ensuring consistency